‘Lesbianism’ listed as a medical problem in woman’s records

 She certainly doesn’t think it’s a medical problem.
 But that’s exactly how her sexuality was listed in her medical history records, she told television station WSOC.

-After having blood work done at Lake Park Family Practice of Carolinas Healthcare System in Union Count, Rodriguez said she noticed that “lesbianism” was listed under the heading for medical “problem list.”
+After having blood work done at Lake Park Family Practice of Carolinas Healthcare System in Union County, Rodriguez said she noticed that “lesbianism” was listed under the heading for medical “problem list.”

 “This listed as a medical problem could really set someone back, could mess with their self esteem and could make them think something is wrong with them,” Rodriguez told the Charlotte TV station, adding that she doesn’t want anyone else to feel judged if they have a similar issue with their records.